 Living in Silicon Valley and making artists’ books is exhilarating.
-When some may blame the digital revolution for the demise of the book, one could also argue that it allowed the extraordinary vitality of the artist book.
+When some may blame the digital revolution for the demise of the book, one could also argue that it allows the extraordinary vitality of book arts.
 I am an enthusiastic reader and have always loved books.
 This naturally led me to want to make my own.
-Starting in 2006, I studied printmaking, papermaking, bookbinding.
-I also revisited my favorite poets and discovered many I did not know.
-Along the way, I have been lucky to have extraordinary teachers whose levels of craftsmanship and artistry is unique.
-I also was able to work on several collaborations and greatly enjoyed it.

-In creating a book, I enjoy the ability to work from these different perspectives and putting them together.
+In creating a book, I enjoy the ability to work from different perspectives and working in media as diverse as papermaking, printmaking, bookbinding, as well as collaborating with poets, makers and artists.
 I like that inspiration can arise from different places but that in the end the pieces must fit together, a bit like a puzzle.
 I like that I get to use very ancient tools and techniques and the latest technology too.
-And often, I have to ask for help which leads to collaborations!
+And often, experiments lead to new collaborations!
 It’s a wonderful challenge and the narrative is always moving forward.

 In pursuing the book as art object, I am also interested in what happens when the object gets manipulated.
 The reader/viewer invents yet another narrative.
 He or she tells a story and while I may not capture it, I am curious at what it is and what if?
-More of my work in the coming years will explore what happens in this territory.
+I like to explore what happens in this territory.
 I cherish our ability to be moved by works of art and I love witnessing it.